antonisdim/haystac/docs/index.rst

 Reads
 -----

-After the mean posterior abundances have been calculated for a sample all the reads that have been assigned to a taxon through the Dirichlet process can be outputted in separate bam files ready for further analyses (like assemblying or variant calling for instance) via the `rip reads` module.
+After the mean posterior abundances have been calculated for a sample all the reads that have been assigned to a taxon through the Dirichlet process can be outputted in separate bam files ready for further analyses (like assemblying or variant calling for instance) via the `haystack reads` module.
 Reads that have been assigned to the Grey and Dark Matter are outputted in fastq files as they have not been uniquely assigned to a taxon.

 Here is an example command